 The students — Mahmoud Kamel, of Mason; Austin Knoblauch, of Xenia; Mark D. Swartz, of Germantown; and Essa Almesri – designed a test bed and built a proof of concept for Hobart as part of an internship and senior design capstone project.

 “We’re going to use this,” said Scott Davis, Director of Engineering at Hobart.

 Based in Troy, Ohio, Hobart manufactures commercial food equipment products for cooking, food preparation, dishwashing, waste reduction, weighing and packaging.
-Hobart is a division of ITW Food Equipment Group, an Illinois Tool Works company, and manufacturer of specialized industrial equipment, consumables and related services/businesses.
+Hobart is a brand of ITW Food Equipment Group, an Illinois Tool Works company, and manufacturer of specialized industrial equipment, consumables and related services/businesses.